etawang/dotfiles/README.md

 ### home directory

 Contains `.tmux.conf` and `cmd_help`.
-The former contains plugins that will need to be installed.
-The latter is a likely incomplete cheat sheet.
+Note that `.tmux.conf` includes plugins, which will have to be installed before the configuration will work as intended.
+The latter is a (probably incomplete) cheat sheet with a few reminders about my less frequently used commands and shortcuts.

 ### nvim directory